 Puget Sound Regional Archives, Bellevue, WA.
-Original property record card for the house at 3013 NE 80th Street with a photo dated November 14, 1938 (written on the right side of the photo.
+Original property record card for the house at 3013 NE 80th Street with a photo dated November 14, 1938, written on the right side of the photo.
 Other writing on the photo gives the legal description of the State Park plat, Block 16 Lot 2.
 In 1937-38 King County undertook to photograph every existing structure for the assessment of property taxes.
-From that time, houses were photographed soon after they were built, so a 1952 house, for example, would have a photo on file from that year.
+From that time forward, houses were photographed soon after they were built, so a 1952 house, for example, would have a photo on file from that year.
 For houses built before 1938 the original property records of King County only have the 1938 photo.
 Sometimes an earlier photo can be found in newspaper or neighborhood history records.

 Seattle Street Directional Designations: Seattle changed the directional scheme for street names in 1961, and the map on the Seattle Municipal Archives shows the designations before and after 1961.
 On the property card photo in this blog article, the house address was written as East 80th Street in 1938, rather than Northeast 80th Street as now.